andersfuf/UIS_Prototype/README.md

 We consider this a sprint started.
 Lets be modest and see if we can get some done.
 In a normal workplace situation no user story should for example not take more that 20 hours.

-### Rules:

-To pick: Add your name.
-Pick one at the time, (pick only several when you break the rule)

-Update progress.

-Finalize ‘one at the time’.

-Commit to repository.

 ### User stories: